 IRWD provides a variety of community programs including landscape and conservation workshops, online webinars, and videos on many topics.
-Visit the District's website, RightScapeNow.com, for more information.
+Visit IRWD.com, for more information.

 Water awareness education

 Water education programs are available to students and teachers from kindergarten through college in any public, private, or home school within the IRWD service area.
 We are proud to partner with Discovery Cube to provide high-quality education programming that meets California Science Content standards and reinforces the need to engage in water use efficiency as a lifelong behavior.